iwatkot/ninja-editor/README.md

 ## Overview

-This app allows you to easily run scripts from the Ninja repository provided in the JSON file list of repositories.
+This app allows you to edit settings in the Ninja repository.

 ## Preparation